Immigration Lawyers » Florida Immigration Lawyers » Pembroke Pines Immigration Lawyers » Pembroke Pines Deportation Lawyers

 Understand Whether You May Face Deportation from Pembroke Pines FL

-Legal and illegal immigrants alike face possible deportation for certain felonies in Pembroke Pines, FL.
+Legal and illegal immigrants alike face possible deportation for some felonies in Pembroke Pines, FL.

 For example, one may be deported or removed based on a drug-related offense, a violent felony charge, and some other crime involving "moral turpitude," including fraud or stealing.
 There are a number of ways to challenge deportation or removal proceedings.